 As the Italian psychologist Mario Ponzo demonstrated in 1911, if we place two identical objects over a pair of converging lines, the upper one will look bigger than the lower one.
-The phenomenon is also called “railway lines illusion.”
-The houses, trees, and other objects may serve as “railway lines,” creating the linear perspective where the Moon is far from us, therefore big.
+The phenomenon is also called the “railway lines illusion.”
+The houses, trees, and other objects may serve as “railway lines,” creating the linear perspective where the Moon is far from us and, therefore big.

 Why are all of these theories unconvincing?

 As interesting as all of these theories may sound, there are arguments against each of them: